 The ex-employee, who was represented by a London firm, lodged a claim in the Ashford Employment Tribunal claiming in essence that the redundancy process was a “sham” and flawed.

-Susanna identified early on the significant legal weaknesses of the claim and was able to exploit the use of inaccurate and in some instances false evidence being put forward to support the claim to attack the credibility of the case.
-By concentrating on these weaknesses and applying appropriate cost warnings, Susanna was able to apply sufficient pressure on the other side which resulted in the former employee withdrawing his claim against the Company two weeks before the final hearing.
+The team identified early on the significant legal weaknesses of the claim and was able to exploit the use of inaccurate and in some instances false evidence being put forward to support the claim to attack the credibility of the case.
+By concentrating on these weaknesses and applying appropriate cost warnings, the team were able to apply sufficient pressure on the other side which resulted in the former employee withdrawing his claim against the Company two weeks before the final hearing.
 This was an extremely successful outcome for the Company and demonstrates that when appropriate it is important for businesses to take a stand.